abdo1819/mips_single_cycle/README.md

 - [ ] and headings for this doc
 - [ ] find geral way for testing
-- [ ] make schmatic for all models
+- [ ] make schmatic for all instractions